esphome/esphome-docs/components/climate/haier.rst

     :description: Instructions for setting up a Haier climate devices.
     :image: air-conditioner.svg

-This is an implementation of the ESPHoime component to control HVAC on the base of the SmartAir2 and hOn Haier protocols (AC that is controlled by the hOn or SmartAir2 application).
+This is an implementation of the ESPHome component to control HVAC on the base of the SmartAir2 and hOn Haier protocols (AC that is controlled by the hOn or SmartAir2 application).

 There are two versions of the Haier protocol.
 The older one is using an application called SmartAir2 and the newer one - an application called hOn.
 Both protocols are compatible on the transport level but have different commands to control appliances.